 Rumination is a cycle of negative thinking that interferes in someone’s life.
-Often begun as a coping mechanism to deal with problems, it’s a thought pathway in the brain that, with repetitive fretting, becomes a deep rut that can be hard to break out of.
-But nobody has to remain stuck in rumination.
+Often begun as a coping mechanism to deal with a problem, it’s a thought pathway in the brain that, with repetitive fretting, becomes a deep rut that can be hard to break out of.
 With purposeful steps, it is possible to end rumination and expand your thoughts and perspectives.

 What Is Rumination?